hapax/hapax.github.io/assets/teaching.md

 It's perversely impressive, in a way, how these textbooks take a milestone of Western civilisation and "shrubbify" it.

-## Pure
+## The role of beauty

-Perhaps I'm being unfair; conventional wisdom states that students need to master basic skills by drill before they can move on to more interesting.
+Perhaps I'm being unfair; conventional wisdom states that students need to master basic skills by drill before they can move on to more interesting tasks.
-They need to learn to walk before they can hike a mountain trail.
+They need to learn to walk before they can hike a mountain trail!
-This seems reasonable, and I'll come back to drill below, but one can
+This sounds reasonable, and I'll come back to drill below, but one can
-ask: what are the landmarks they hike towards, now that they differentiate inverse sine with their eyes closed?
+ask: what are the landmarks they're meant to hike towards, now that they differentiate inverse sine with their eyes closed?

-It seems like there are two different paths heading into the mathematical landscape.
+There are two different paths heading into the mathematical landscape.
 The first path is *pure* mathematics.
 This is the realm of abstraction, of generalisation, of